 3 – So how did you find the initial sales process?

 It is important for customers to see the level of competence shown in the early stages of the process.
-In this case, it led Andy to trust the company:
+In this case it lead Andy to trust the company:

 “It was good, Stephen [Sales Project Engineer] was very knowledgeable and took a lot of time to explain each of the elements in detail to help me understand.”

-4 – How did you find the initial buying process when you chose Byworth as your supplier?
+4 – How did you find the initial buying process when you had chosen Byworth as your supplier?